 John’s eyes were also fixed on the hand-finished corners made in a method called “Kikuyose”.
 The material is reinforced by folding it radially so that it resembles a chrysanthemum flower.

 I see.
 A lot of careful work on unseen details and consideration for the user went into this.
-That’s why I believe that there are things that create an air of elegance, and it’s something that’s very important when I make hats too.
+I believe that there are things that create an air of elegance, and it’s something that’s very important when I make hats too.

-You use different leathers for different parts?
-The same can be said about the fur I use in my hats.
-Just as each person has different skin, even different animals of the same kind are individuals.
-Besides that, the more can and attention that is put into leather and fur, the better it looks, and moreover, it can be used and handed down for the next 100 years while growing in appeal.
+The more can and attention that is put into leather and fur, the better it looks, and moreover, it can be used and handed down for the next 100 years while growing in appeal.
 That’s the reason that I like antiques.

 But since they’re so carefully made and in large numbers, how many craftspeople does Tsuchiya Kaban have in-house?

-There are nearly 200 craftspeople in the studio, ranging in age from 22 to 82.
-Diversity in age, experience and background are important to us in our work force because we believe there is a rich exchange of information and experience in the studio.
+There are nearly 200 craftspeople in our workshop, ranging in age from 22 to 82.
+Diversity in age, experience and background are important to us because we believe it enables a rich exchange in the studio.
 Everyone learns from each other and works together.
-For example there are over 300 steps in the making of our Randoseru, so a single bag passes through the hands of many craftspeople, it’s a beautiful thing!

-That’s an unbelievable number.
-I have been self-taught all my life but there are times when I wished I had a mentor.
 It’s been 8 years since I started making hats, but it’s quite hard to train one assistant and keep it going.
 Young craftspeople are disappearing in every field, so I think passing down skills is important and you should be really proud of what you achieved.

-While it’s slimmer than a normal Randoseru, it has plenty of room for a day trip.
-And while maintaining an extremely simple look, it’s functional with compartments that are easy to access even when the flap is closed and inner partitions.
 You can even see in the edges where the leather is cut that it has been finished carefully.
 It’s a modest job that takes a lot of time and effort.
 A lot of backpacks are casual so this is the first time I’ve come across such a sophisticated design.

 I can say for certain from my experience growing up in street culture immersed in antiques that adding a classic hat and leather bag can dress up any style.
 Just as long as they’re high quality and made by craftspeople.